trungkien681989/rest-assured-junit/README.md

 # RestAssured Project

 This is a sample RestAssured project in Java with Maven.
-The project includes test classes that use RestAssured to send requests to an open source API and validate the response content.
+The project includes tests that use RestAssured to send requests to an open source API and validate the response content.

 ## Getting Started